Lower Your Cholesterol and Blood Sugar with Ginger Beer

 - After a few hours, add the lemon and half cup of fermented ginger.

 - When it’s ready, pour into a dark-colored glass jar and keep in a cool spot.

 - Let sit for two or three days.

 - Keep in mind that if you let it sit for a long time it may turn into an alcoholic beverage.

 - Enjoy two or three times a week.

 Are you excited to try this at home?
-As you can see, this beverage is very healthy and may just become your body’s best friend.
+As you can see, besides helping you with your cholesterol and blood sugar, ginger beer is very healthy overall and may just become your body’s best friend.